13 min read

 5. Measure, don't assume - "threads are faster" is often wrong

-6. Isolation often beats efficiency - especially in AI/ML systems where one model failure shouldn't kill others
+6. Isolation often beats efficiency - especially when one component failure shouldn't kill others

 What's Next